-- I have a sales commission contract that the company unilaterally altered after several years.
+- I have a broker commission contract that the company unilaterally altered after several years.

 - My sales commission was cut because the customer returned faulty goods.

-- I lost my sales commission because the company could not deliver as promised.
+- I lost my sales commission because the company could not deliver as promised to the client.

-- I am not being paid my sales commission at the proper rate.
+- I am not being paid my commissions at the proper rate.

 - The company that I sell for will not pay me commissions on renewal sales.

-- The company told me that I have to accept less commission because it had a bad quarter.
+- The company told me that I have to accept less pay on sales because it had a bad quarter.

-- A manager told me that I have to share my commission with him because he “participated” in the sale.
+- A manager told me that I have to share my commissions with him because he “participated” in the sale.

 - The company will not pay me unpaid broker commissions from the deals that I brokered.

-- The company will not pay my sales commission until the buyer pays the last installment in eight months.
+- The company will not pay my sales commissions until the buyer pays the last installment in eight months.

 - The company took away my sales commission because I did not give two weeks’ notice before I quit.

-Each sales commission dispute is very different based on the contract and parties that are involved.
+Each sales pYdispute is very different based on the contract and parties that are involved.
 This means that your best option is to schedule a free initial consultation with a sales commission lawyer.
 However, here are some answers to some commonly asked questions: